A Discussion of the First Use of the Virtual Readability Lab with College Students

 Can you tell me about a few of your students who used the VRL and incorporate the results into their studies?

-My favorite story is the student who met with me and promptly said: I told my parents, we all took it, we’re all different.
+My favorite story is about the student who met with me and promptly said: I told my parents, we all took it, we’re all different.

 Otherwise, the feedback that came through different reflective assignments is that students appreciated recognizing that they are unique and diverse individuals and learners.
-In the class, I was also trying to share additional ways to manage time and digital artifacts, note-taking, etc. The students also appreciated the opportunity to be shown, and try out different ways, take ownership, and be more autonomous as learners.
+In the class, I was also trying to share additional ways to manage time and digital artifacts, note-taking, etc. The students also appreciated the opportunity to be shown, try out different ways, take ownership, and be more autonomous as learners.

 What would you say to someone considering using Readability Features?